-The angels’ response to Lot’s invitation cannot be explained by the traditional “homosexual rape” theory; since by staying in the street they would only be tempting the allegedly lusty and homosexual populace to rape them all the sooner.
+The angels’ response to Lot’s invitation does not fit the traditional “homosexual rape” theory; since by staying in the street, they would only be tempting the allegedly lusty and homosexual populace to rape them all the sooner.
 It would be as if the pastor of a modern church, a good and righteous man, encountered angels from God.
-When invited to stay at the parsonage, they respond, “No, we’d rather spend the night at the homosexual bath house!”
-Since we know that these angels were sent by God and were carrying out God’s purposes, the traditional interpretation presents us with a serious problem, because we know that no temptation to do evil comes from God.
+When invited to stay at the parsonage, they respond, “No, we’d rather spend the night at the homosexual bathhouse!”
+Since we know that these angels were sent by God and were carrying out God’s purposes, the popular interpretation presents us with a severe problem, because we know that no temptation to do evil comes from God.
 (James 1:13-14).

 But he urged them strongly; so they turned aside to him and entered his house; and he made them a feast, and baked unleavened bread, and they ate.
 But before they lay down, the men of the city, the men of Sodom, both young and old, all the people to the last man, surrounded the house; and they called to Lot, “Where are the men who came to you tonight?
 Bring them out to us, that we may know them.”

 —Genesis 19:3-5, RSV